BrettWilsonDev/brettwilsondev.github.io/README.md

 redirects to https://www.brettdwilson.com

-The landing page for all my web projects mostly hosted on github pages.
+The landing page for all my web projects: https://www.atbdw.com